edammer/TAMPOR/README.md

 |     MDSplot.cleanRelAbun | MDS plot of corrected abundance|
 |                          |                                |
      *.noGIS versions of variance and MDS plots are also possible list elements.

+##### Writes PDF of variance and MDS for original, first iteration, and last iteration output abundances to file:
+     /path/TAMPOR-Improvement.Vis(#iterations)-#ROWSx#COLUMNS_outputSuffix.pdf

 ####
 #### Depends on these 5 packages and their dependencies:
  limma, vsn, doParallel, ggplot2, ggpubr